 Adebowale, in his remarks as Chairman of the occasion, said that knowledge sharing had been the direction of building the triple-elite model, desirable in the university, which would strengthen the link between academia and the industry.

-He lamented that there were so many researches lacking impact, saying that they were just research for theoretical purposes or advancement in the career ladder.
+He lamented that so much research lacked impact, saying it was just research for theoretical purposes or advancement in the career ladder.

-Adebowale underscored researches that focussed on solving challenges in the industry and sourcing local raw materials that would replace the expensive ones being imported.
+Adebowale underscored research focused on solving industry challenges and sourcing local raw materials to replace expensive imported ones.

-“This would solve so many of our problems and halt wasting of our meagre foreign exchange.
+“This would solve many of our problems and halt wasting of meagre foreign exchange.

 “The Oil and Gas Industry needs considerable research and we know that if town and gown do not collaborate, it will be difficult for us to solve specific challenges,” he said.

-According to him, this is to prevent all our research and development centres from just relocating outside the country.
+According to him, this prevents all our research and development centres from relocating outside the country.

-One of the lead presenters, Omojola, identified industrialisation as the way out from the present economic challenges facing the country.
+One of the lead presenters, Omojola, identified industrialisation as the solution to the country’s current economic challenges.

 He urged the Federal Government to encourage industrialisation by addressing the nation’s energy challenge.